thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

   - I write a test case: it is done before the code.
 This keeps you featured on what the code is supposed to do, how you want to call it, what are the parameters and what does it do.
   - So you write the test case first, then you write the code to make that test case pass and then, once it passes, then you can refactor the code because now you have test cases to keep it honest.

 - Because when the test case runs and it fails, it usually turns red and then when it works correctly it turns green.
-This is called Red, Green, Refactor -> whatch a test case, write a test case, watch it fail, make just write enough code to make it pass and then refactor.
+This is called Red, Green, Refactor -> watch a test case, write a test case, watch it fail, make just write enough code to make it pass and then refactor.

 ### <ins>Pair programming</ins>
 - Two programmers work together at on workstation
   - One writes the code
   - The other reviews each line of code as it is typed in.

-- Having two sets of eyes, they check each other and they go back and forth, making it possible to find bugs while writting the code.
+- Having two sets of eyes, they check each other and they go back and forth, making it possible to find bugs while writing the code.
 But this is not just one and then the other.
-The two programmers switch roles fequently (e.g. 20 minutes).
+The two programmers switch roles frequently (e.g. 20 minutes).

 - Code quality increases as defects are found earlier.

 - It is a good practice to pair a senior programmer with a junior programmer.
 This make it possible for a junior programmer to see how a senior programmer approaches the problem.
 So they learn, they get mentorship, and then the senior programmer can see how the junior person is making out.
-Or you get prople who are unfamiliar with the code working with someone who is and, with this, you get more people learning the code.
+Or you get people who are unfamiliar with the code working with someone who is and, with this, you get more people learning the code.

 # **Introduction to scrum methodology**